Explore this Section

 Many of these activities are available free of charge to Keele students.

 The Medical Ethics and Law teaching team have many years experience of teaching postgraduate applied ethics courses.
 We are aware of the special problems and challenges which may face mature students and those combining study with full-time work, and therefore we do our utmost to offer a supportive and stimulating environment for learning.
+Each student is assigned a personal supervisor from the teaching team, whom they can contact for help or advice at any time during the course.

 This course aims to deepen students’ understanding of health care ethics and law, and to enhance their ability to think systematically about the moral and legal issues that health care professionals may face in the course of their work.
 It also aims to provide a foundation for pursuing further study at doctoral level for those interested in doing so.